Fexcatta/SmartTennisRacket/data_acquisition/README.md

 ```

 # Bluetooth transmission
-Data must be transmitted as BLOB packets with number of bytes multiple of 28 (24 without id).
+Data must be transmitted as BLOB packets with number of bytes multiple of 24 (28 with id).
-Where each chunk of 28 (24) bytes is composed as follow:
+Where each chunk of 24 (28) bytes is composed as follow:
 ```
 [accX][accY][accZ][gyrX][gyrY][gyrZ]([id])
 ```